 Mid-week Leisure Walks Report

 Many thanks to all our members who volunteered to lead leisure walks over the last year.
-In particular to some of our newer members who have taken up the leadership challenge and led us on interesting and informative rambles around the Malvern area and beyond.
-Leisure walks have taken place as far afield as Pershore and Bromyard, as well as more local walks around Worcester and Hanley castle.
+We have had the opportunity to take part in many interesting and informative leisurely rambles around the Malvern area and beyond.
+Leisure walks have taken place as far afield as Apperley as well as more local walks around Madresfield and Bastonford.

 Extra Easy Walks Report

 There has been a full programme of extra easy walks.
 Leaders have been imaginative and we have started and finished at a variety of hostelries.
 I would like to thank very much everyone who has lead a walk and those who have come along to enjoy a walk and refreshment

 Website and Publicity Report 2018